AndreiCravtov/ferrous-lang/README.md

       Rust, "derive" is a proc-macro while for Haskell I'm not too sure how deriving works....
     + I want to borrow Haskell's "infix" notation as it seems incredibly convenient.
 Rust already has limited form of this with `+,-,*,/,...` operator overloading de-referencing to Traits, but I wonder if there's a way to to do this in a more systematic and generalized way?
 Like e.g. infix constructor types for enum variants?
+Maybe look into how Kotlin/Scala do its infix notation support?? (and operator overloading in general)
     + Haskell has "do-notation" for monads, and Rust has "question-mark" syntax for `Result`, `Option` and so on.
       Perhaps I could conceptually merge these two??
 - I want to use Haskell's "deferred typecheking" algorithm where they turn type-constraints into a constraint-solving